 A: What can be built on your property depends primarily on the how it is zoned.
 Properties have various zoning designations as stipulated on the Huntington Beach Zoning Map and General Plan Map.
 Development requirements such as lot coverage, building setbacks, floodplain compliance, building height, etc…will vary depending on the zone of the property.

 Due to the complexity of the zoning laws, the only accurate way to obtain the zoning requirements for your proposed building or addition is to consult the Planning Division located on the third floor of City Hall.
 The Planning Division can be reached at (714) 536-5271.
-Basic zoning information can be obtained on-line at

 A: Depending on the zoning of a property, various minimum building setback requirements will apply.